-Mont Castor Ski Resort is a ski area located in the province of Quebec in Canada.
+Mont Castor is a ski area located in the province of Quebec in Canada.
 The resort is in the town of Matane, QC.

-Mont Castor is not a part of any nationwide lift pass system.
+Mont Castor is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mont Castor Ski Resort.
+Unfortunately, none of those passes work with Mont Castor.
+To purchase season passes, you'll need to visit Mont Castor's website.

 Mont Castor has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.